Steven Moffat On ‘Sherlock’ Season 5: ‘It Is Possible That We Could End It’

 “Truly, I don’t know how long it will go on.
 But these days we want everything yesterday, we’re never sated, we want what’s next, what’s next, what’s next.
 And I think, ‘Wow, there’s hours of telly you haven’t watched yet,’ you know?
 So let’s just enjoy them.”

 From what the BBC has said, it looks as though fans of Sherlock may have to wait until 2019 to see what happens next in Season 5.
-While the BBC sounded optimistic, they did say that they didn’t think it would be very likely that the show would resume against next January, but they are hopeful that Sherlock will be out again in the following year.
+While the BBC sounded optimistic, they did say that they didn’t think it would be very likely that the show would resume again next January, but they are hopeful that Sherlock will be out again in the following year.

-Even though the official Twitter page for Sherlock politely asked fans not to watch the leaked final espisode and asked those that did not to spoil it for others, it seems difficult to believe that this leaking of the last episode of Sherlock wouldn’t have affected the final ratings.
+Even though the official Twitter page for Sherlock politely asked fans not to watch the leaked final episode and asked those that did not to spoil it for others, it seems difficult to believe that this leaking of the last episode of Sherlock wouldn’t have affected the final ratings.

 For all the fans of Sherlock out there, are you holding out hope that perhaps in 2018 we may see Season 5, or do you think it will be more likely to happen in 2019?